jd-coderr/strategy-forge/README.md

 * Wallet credentials
 * Railway secrets
 * Production `.env` files
+* Operator admin keys

 Self-custody integrity is important to the project.

 Signing authority should stay with the user or configured agent wallet through the TWAK flow.

+---

+## Current Limitations

+The project does not claim x402 usage unless that feature is added and proven.

+The project does not claim BNB AI Agent SDK usage unless that feature is added and proven.

+Funding proof is available.

+Live trade proof should be added after a successful live TWAK swap returns a BSC transaction hash.

 ---